 As we head toward peak season for the Atlantic Ocean, Caribbean Sea and Gulf of Mexico regions, now’s the time to brush up on your storm preparation plans and make any necessary adjustments for evacuating and sheltering the pandemic.

-Here’s a quick refresher on basic fleet vehicle preparation measures:
+As you evaluate your fleet management strategies, here’s a quick refresher on basic fleet vehicle preparation measures:

 When preparing for a weather event, keeping your people safe is more important than ever in light of COVID-19.
 Remember to keep social distancing and sanitation measures in mind when planning:

 · Keep additional hygiene supplies on hand, including hand sanitizer (at least 60% alcohol), bar or liquid soap, disinfectant wipes, and face masks